biodar/bioAtlas/README.md

 # bioAtlas
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

+## July 27th

+* Still serving single file from github for GH Pages
+* Wrapping up with aggregate .h5 file
+* Estimate the national data switching between Radars
+* Overall docs to then come back to.

 ## July 5th

 Meeting notes & 3D radar image.
 More later.